tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 https://xgboost.readthedocs.io/en/stable/parameter.html

 Their main functionalities are outlined below:
-* n_estimators: controls the number of trees in the forest. while generally more is better, you will lose model sensitivity if the value is too high as well as greatly increasing the computational cost of training the model.
+* n_estimators: controls the number of trees in the forest.
+While generally more is better, you will lose model sensitivity if the value is too high as well as greatly increasing the computational cost of training the model.
 * learning_rate: determines the rate at which the model is adjusted when encountering different trends.
 Too high of a rate can overfit the model to specific parts of the dataset and not as well to others.
 A very low rate will not allow the model to be trained effectively, especially on a small dataset.
 * max_depth: determines the number of branches which can form on each tree.
 Too high of a number here will increase computational cost and can overfit the model.
 The 'none' option allows the trees to branch until the minimum samples per leaf is reached.
 * min_child_weight: functions similarly to min_samples_split as described in the RFR section.
 This works hand in hand with max_depth in regulating the complexity and compuational cost of the model.
 This number must be greater than 1.